GoogleCloudPlatform/terraform-sample-tools/README.md

 To convert a terraform file (`.tf`) into Magic Module terraform templates files (`.tf.erb` and `.yaml`)

+__Note:__
-__Note:__ Please use a proper file name for `.tf` files, as filename is used for generating `.yaml` file module section
+1. Please use a proper file name for `.tf` files, as filename is used for generating `.yaml` file module section
+2. For some safety concerns files generated will have a suffic `_check`.

 # How to use?

-For all simple single purpose tasks one can download the required convert* scripts and check documentation within.
-There is not need to install this entire package!

 ## Installation

 Downloading files